interactive learning

 • Follow the instructions within the coding activity.

-• Read through the instructions (and play videos if provided) and complete the steps as outlined within the coding activity.
+• Please read through the instructions (and play the videos if provided) and complete the steps as outlined in the coding activity.

-• Share your work, understanding, progress as instructed by your teacher.
+• Share your work, understanding, and progress as instructed by your teacher.

-In this activity, you will be teaching a machine to recognize an image, audio sound, or a pose.
-Both the image and pose projects require the use of a web camera, and the audio project requires a connect mic.
+In this activity, you will teach a machine to recognize an image, audio sound, or pose.
+The image and pose projects require a web camera, and the audio project requires a connected microphone.

-4. Start by locating 2-3 objects that you want to train the machine to recognize.
+Step 4.
+Start by locating 2-3 objects you want to train the machine to recognize.

 For example: